sitegeist/Sitegeist.Kaleidoscope/README.md

 To optimize the initial load time lazy loading should be disabled for the first contents but be enabled for others.
-This can be implemented by enabling the `lazy`ness in the ContentCase prototype depending on whether or not the current node is the first content in the main collection.
+This can be implemented by enabling the `lazy`ness in the ContentCase prototype depending on whether the current node is the first content in the main collection.

 ```
 renderer = Neos.Neos:ContentCollection {